 “Carol Ward’s work is original and multidisciplinary,” said Sharal Camisa Smith, executive director of The Leakey Foundation.
 “She conducts field work, is involved in many collaborative research projects, is an expert on morphology, teaches anatomy, excels at public outreach, and works to diversify the science of human origins.
 This is a well-deserved recognition of Carol Ward’s many important contributions.”

 “I am thrilled and honored to be named a Gordon P. Getty Award Laureate,” said Dr. Ward.
 “As with so many of my colleagues, The Leakey Foundation allowed me to start my research career many years ago, and without that first grant I would not be where I am today.
 Having been involved with the Foundation for so long, I never cease to be impressed with the creativity, quality, and importance of the proposals that are supported.
 I could not be more proud to have our project selected for the Getty Award.”

 “My colleagues Dr. Casey Holliday, Dr. Kevin Middleton, and I are harnessing cutting-edge imaging technologies to explore the comparative biomechanics of hand and foot function in African apes and humans,” said Ward.
 “We will provide the first complete virtual 3D anatomical atlases of the hands and feet of a chimpanzee, gorilla, and human, down to even the internal architecture of muscles.
 Using these data, we will assess the functional capacity of grasping in these species to better understand the evolution of the human foot and hand, which are arguably two of the most distinctive aspects of what makes us human.”

-Dr. Ward will give a Gordon P. Getty Laureate Lecture at the California Academy of Sciences in 2023.
+Dr. Ward will give a Gordon P. Getty Laureate Lecture at San Francisco’s Commonwealth Club in 2023.